The IRS has a simple process in place that allows you to amend your tax return. Find out how to amend your tax return in this article on tax tips.

 Step 4: Download and prepare new schedules and attachments

 When you prepare an amended return, the IRS only wants you to update figures that change.
 It doesn't require you to complete an entire tax return.
 However, if any of the original schedules you filed will change because of your amendment, then those schedules must be prepared again and attached to your Form 1040-X.

 Step 5: Fill out Form 1040-X according to the instructions

 Provide a clear explanation of your reasons for filing the Form 1040-X. If you are paper filing the return, attach all forms you are amending along with any new supporting documentation and mail them to the address provided for your location in the Form 1040 instructions.
 This will be the same IRS service center that processed your original income tax return.
 Include a payment for any additional tax due.
 If you don't include the payment, the IRS may assess interest and penalties on the unpaid balance.

 Filing an amendment with TurboTax

 If you originally filed your return with TurboTax, we can help streamline the steps outlined above.
 If you used TurboTax Online, simply log in to your account and select “Amend a return that was filed and accepted.”
 If you used our CD/download product, sign back into your return and select “Amend a filed return.”

-• Amended returns can take up to three months for the IRS to process.
+• Amended returns can take more than three months for the IRS to process.